 Information Society Project, Yale Law School

-My research focuses on liberal approaches to the rights of children and persons with diminished capacities, questions of paternalism and autonomy in family law and health law, and the relationship between individual rights and the claims of groups, states and collectives.
+My research focuses on questions of paternalism, autonomy and consent - especially in bioethics, family law and health law - and the relationship between individual rights and the claims of groups, states and collectives.

 Children's Capacities and Paternalism,

 Ethics and Public Health of Driverless Vehicle Collision Programming,

 Whither the “Improvement Standard”?
 Coverage for Severe Brain Injury after Jimmo v.
 Sebelius,